Equivalence classes of Wakamatsu tilting modules and preenveloping and precovering subcategories: Introduction

-\begin{theorem} There is a one-to-one correspondence between the equivalence classes of Wakamatsu tilting right $R$-modules under the equivalence relation ${\sim}$ and the preenveloping $\overline{\text{coresolving}}$ subcategories of right $R$-modules that possess an Ext-projective $\overline{\text{generator}}$ in $\gen^*(R)$, maximal among those with the same Ext-projective $\overline{\text{generator}}$. \end{theorem}
+\begin{theorem} There is a one-to-one correspondence between the equivalence classes of Wakamatsu tilting right $R$-modules, under the equivalence relation ${\sim}$, and the preenveloping $\overline{\text{coresolving}}$ subcategories of right $R$-modules that possess an Ext-projective $\overline{\text{generator}}$ in $\gen^*(R)$, maximal among those with the same Ext-projective $\overline{\text{generator}}$. \end{theorem}

+\begin{theorem} Let $R$ be a right Morita ring.
+There is a one-to-one correspondence between the isomorphism classes of basic Wakamatsu tilting right $R$-modules and the coresolving subcategories of finitely generated right $R$-modules that possess an Ext-projective generator and are maximal among those having the same Ext-projective generator. \end{theorem}

+\begin{theorem} There is a one-to-one correspondence between the equivalence classes of finitely generated, product-complete, Wakamatsu cotilting right $R$-modules, under the equivalence relation ${\sim}$, and the precovering $\overline{\text{resolving}}$ subcategories of right $R$-modules that admit a finitely generated, product-complete, Ext-injective $\overline{\text{cogenerator}}$, which is maximal among those sharing the same Ext-injective $\overline{\text{cogenerator}}$. \end{theorem}

-\begin{theorem} There is a one-to-one correspondence between the equivalence classes of Wakamatsu tilting right $R$-modules under the equivalence relation ${\sim}$ and the resolving subcategories of finitely generated right $R$-modules that possess an Ext-injective cogenerator in $\gen^*(R)$, maximal among those with the same Ext-injective cogenerator. \end{theorem}
+\begin{theorem} Let $R$ be a right Noetherian ring.
+There is a one-to-one correspondence between the equivalence classes of Wakamatsu tilting right $R$-modules, under the equivalence relation ${\sim}$, and the resolving subcategories of finitely generated right $R$-modules that possess an Ext-injective cogenerator, maximal among those with the same Ext-injective cogenerator. \end{theorem}